aiforged/docs/docs/services/object-detection/google-object-detection.md

 **Google Object Detection** in AIForged leverages Google Vision to detect objects, faces, and landmarks within images and PDFs.
 The service analyzes images and returns metadata for each detected item—including object tags, facial features, and content moderation labels (such as Adult, Racy, Violence, or Medical, each with a confidence score).
 It can also assess emotions on detected faces (e.g., joy, sorrow, anger, surprise).

-{% hint style="info" %}
+!!! info
     Use Google Object Detection to enrich your workflows with deep visual insights—identify people, objects, settings, and potentially sensitive content for downstream automation or compliance.
-{% endhint %}

 ***